AskAlexSharov/dictionaries/README.md

-# Pre-trained dictionaries for to compress data in Eth database
+# Pre-trained dictionaries to compress data in Eth database

 It initially trained on some tables of https://github.com/ledgerwatch/turbo-geth project.
 Shows 4x compression ratio with 50 microsecond of encode/decode speed (iterate over 10M receipts and compress each one takes 3min, decompress - 1min)